dshanske/simple-location/readme.txt

 == Upgrade Notice ==

+= 4.0.0 =

+The Compass API/URL information is now stored in the user profile.
+When publishing, it will pull this information in from the current logged in user.
+This was previously stored globally.
+When using UTC offsets over timezone strings, only systems running PHP5.5 and above will work correctly.
+Default height for maps has been replaced by aspect ratio.

 = 3.7.0 =

 This upgrade cleans up some possibly old data in the database when you load the settings page for the plugin.
 If you have a lot of posts, the load may be slow initially.